 Sarah Cameron Sunde Studio Donate to this artist

 36.5 / A Durational Performance with the Sea is a time-based art project that engages the public on personal, local, and global scales in conversations around deep time, embodied experience, and sea-level rise.
-Beginning in 2013 with a simple action -- standing in water for 12 hours, 48 minutes while the tide rose and fell on my body --has grown into a complex, collaborative, evolving series of works spanning seven years and six continents (locations so far: Maine, Mexico, San Francisco, the Netherlands, Bangladesh).
+Beginning in 2013 with a simple action -- standing in water for 12 hours, 48 minutes while the tide rose and fell on my body --has grown into a complex, collaborative, evolving series of works spanning seven years and six continents (locations so far: Maine, Mexico, San Francisco, the Netherlands, Bangladesh, Brazil).
 Each work in the series consists of a site-specific participatory live performance event lasting a full tidal cycle and a multi-channel video installation of the same length.

 Please donate today to help make this project possible!

 I make live performances and video art works at the intersection of performance art, video art, and public art.
 Aiming to break down barriers between humans and the more-than-human world, my projects combine formal aesthetics of Land Art on a monumental scale, Performance Art on an individual body scale, and Video Art on a digital scale with Socially-Engaged Practice in relationship to contemporary environmental concerns.

 Time is my primary subject, both in content and form: I investigate ideas about “temporality of place” on local and global scales, create layered imagery that considers deep time, and work with duration and endurance.
 My work encourages audiences to slow down, have a sensory experience, and imagine new possibilities between the everyday and the existential while engaging within a community.